 The fourth Muppet movie is the first after Jim Henson’s death and now more clearly than ever is the concept directed at children.
-A smart commercial move, but adults will love this transition into the world of classic stories as well.
+A smart commercial move, but I’m sure adults will also love this transition into the world of classic stories.
 Charles Dickens’s Christmas carol is virtually reinvented by Henson’s son Brian and gets a wonderfully wintry look, its spirits lifted by a bundle of terrific new songs by Paul Williams that perfectly illustrate the various chapters.
 The comedy is also given a natural place in the film, with ingenious, funny roles for Gonzo and Rizzo as narrators who incorporate some of Dickens’s prose.
 Michael Caine gives it his very best as Scrooge.

 1992-U.S. 85 min.
 Color.
 Produced by Martin G. Baker, Brian Henson.
 Directed by Brian Henson.
 Screenplay: Jerry Juhl.
 Novel: Charles Dickens (“A Christmas Carol”).
 Songs: Paul Williams.
 Cast: Michael Caine (Ebenezer Scrooge).
 Muppet Performers: Dave Goelz, Steve Whitmire, Jerry Nelson, Frank Oz.

 Trivia: The Muppets next appeared in Muppet Treasure Island (1996).